Articles

 Grounding Techniques: What They Are and How They Calm Anxiety

 Grounding techniques pull your attention back to the present moment when anxiety spirals.
-Here’s what the science says about why they work and how to use them.
+What the science says about why they work, and the specific exercises worth practising.

 By the MoodFire Editorial Team